TeamViewer Review 2022: Does This “VPN” Really Work Safely

 - 30-day money-back guarantee

-ExpressVPN’s top-notch security features make it a great way to keep your business safe from hackers, spies, and other threats.
-With military-grade encryption to protect company information and a strict no-logs policy to ensure your data is never kept on its servers, it has all the security features you need to protect your company computers.
+ExpressVPN is one of the most secure VPNs I’ve used.
+Its robust security features are a great asset to businesses handling sensitive data.
+According to my findings, the company uses military-grade encryption to secure your company information, along with a no-logs policy that ensures no data is stored on its servers.
 After all, if a company computer is taken over by hackers, they can steal data like customer credit card numbers.
 This isn’t just costly in the short term but harms long-term trust with your customers.

 Common TeamViewer VPN FAQs

-No one at TeamViewer can see your shared screens or file transfers.
-However, it does collect a lot of data about who you are, where you’re located, the features you use, and when you use them.
-It doesn’t say how long it keeps this data but acknowledges that it will hand this data over to authorities if required.
+Yes, TeamViewer tracks some of your activity.
+Although TeamViewer cannot see your shared screens or file transfers, it does collect a lot of information about you, your location, the features you use, and when you use them.
+It doesn’t say how long it keeps this data but acknowledges that it will hand it over to authorities if required.
 Some activity on TeamViewer accounts is also logged locally so that managers or IT administrators can see what employees are doing.
 If you do not want to keep activity logs, these can be disabled.

 Can TeamViewer detect personal vs. commercial use?

 Yes, TeamViewer uses algorithms to detect activity that looks like commercial use and locks those accounts.
 For example, the algorithm might flag a free account for logging into a commercial email service.
 This means you’re unlikely to be able to get away with using the free version for commercial use.
-If you feel your account was locked wrongly, you can contact support and they can unblock it for you if they determine it was a mistake.
+My team and I do not condone readers who try to use free personal accounts for business purposes.